 Wayne did at least have a football background.
 Born as Marion Robert Morrison in Winterset, Iowa, Wayne played at Glendale High School in Glendale, California, and earned a scholarship to play offensive tackle for the University of Southern California Trojans in Los Angeles under head football coach Howard Jones in the 1920s.
 He and a few teammates on the football team also began working at Fox Film Corps as stuntmen and extras while playing.

-The 6-foot-4 Wayne hung up the cleats at USC when he broke his collarbone while bodysurfing his junior year.
-He had to leave school when he lost his football scholarship, a move that ultimately paid off big time for Wayne.
+The 6-foot-4 Wayne hung up the cleats at USC when he broke his collarbone while bodysurfing his junior year, ending his college football career.
+He had to leave school when he lost his football scholarship, a move that ultimately paid off big time for the Oscar winner.

 From Football to Hollywood

 Director John Ford gave Wayne his shot on screen as a favor to Jones, who had given USC tickets to an actor of his.
 Wayne first began working as a prop man for Fox Studios in 1927 and went by “Duke Morrison” early in his career.

 Wayne played in small parts until earning his first lead starring role in Raoul Walsh’s The Big Trail (1930) and became a mainstream star after Ford’s Stagecoach (1939).
 It wasn’t until 30 years later he’d win his first Academy Award for Best Actor as a one-eyed marshal in True Grit (1969).

 He’d go on to star in plenty more films and box office hits in the United States, including Sands of Iwo Jima (1949), She Wore a Yellow Ribbon (1949), The Quiet Man (1952), The Searchers (1956), The Man Who Shot Liberty Valance (1962) and The Shootist (1976).
 He also directed two films: The Alamo (1960) and The Green Berets (1968).